 Maintaining a reading streak will also unlock donations of 100,000 books from Scholastic to kids in rural America with limited or no access to books.

 SYNC – This free program offers free audiobooks each week to teens at least 13 years old.
 Two audiobooks are available each week through the Sora reading app now through August 2, 2023.

-Previous Summer Reading Deals Unconfirmed for 2021
+Previous Summer Reading Deals Unconfirmed for 2023

-The items below were summer reading deals during 2018-2020.
+The items below were summer reading deals during 2018-2022.
 If I find confirmation they'll return this year, I'll move them up above.